-To make brandy butter, in a bowl cream softened butter, sifted icing sugar and vanilla seeds until pale and fluffy.
-Stir in brandy until combined, then taste and add a little extra brandy, if needed.
+To make the brandy butter, in a bowl, cream the butter, icing sugar and vanilla seeds together until pale and fluffy.
+Stir in the brandy until combined, then taste and add a little extra brandy, if needed.
 Serve the brandy butter at room temperature and use on the day of making.

-To make brandy cream in a bowl, whip cream with brandy and icing sugar until it forms soft peaks.
+To make the brandy cream, in a bowl, whip the cream with the brandy and icing sugar until it forms soft peaks.
 Serve immediately or cover and refrigerate until needed.
 The brandy cream will keep in an airtight container in the fridge for up to 3 days.

-Remove the baked mince pies from the oven and transfer the mince pies to a wire rack, then immediately dust them with caster sugar.
-Leave the mince pies to cool slightly, then serve them warm or at room temperature with cream, vanilla ice cream, Brandy Butter or Brandy Cream.
+Remove the baked mince pies from the oven and transfer the mince pies to a wire rack, then immediately dust them with icing sugar.
+Leave the mince pies to cool slightly, then serve them warm or at room temperature with cream, vanilla ice cream, brandy butter or brandy cream.